Blog/Comparisons

 • Low stock alerts via email and SMS

-• Purchase orders and demand forecasting
+• Purchase orders (all plans)

 • IQ Assistant (conversational search — "who has the laser level?")